MichaelCurrin/react-quickstart/README.md

 # React Create App Quickstart
-> Based on the React Create App template
+> Skeleton of a React app - based on the React Create App template

 ## About